jschaf/b2/til/2020-10-25-mathematica-regression-categorical-predictors.md

 | argus  | 1088              | 57.4       |

-First, we'll input into mathematica:
+First, we'll create the dataset in mathematica:

 ```mathematica
 data = {